ghc-proposals/ghc-proposals/proposals/0000-unsaturated-type-families.rst

 balance to be found between the flexibility granted by a matchability-polymorphic interpretation and the inference problems that the said flexibility would cause.
-In the case of arrow kinds for type family arguments, the matchability-polymorphism seems desirable and might xeven end up accepting all the programs accepted today, and then some, without inducing any breakage.
+In the case of arrow kinds for type family arguments, the matchability-polymorphism seems desirable and might even end up accepting all the programs accepted today, and then some, without inducing any breakage.
 Likewise, it seems desirable to accept the definitions for ``p1`` *and* ``p2``.
 We therefore propose the following plan: